Learning-Source-Group-Projects/final-project-readme/README.md

   - What do you need to work on before FINAL DEMO on Saturday? -Thank the audience
 - **Add Practice Demo Video to Slack Channel**

-# FINAL CAPSTONE PROJECT README.md (Minimum Requirements)
+# FINAL GROUP PROJECT README.md (Minimum Requirements)

 - DEMO VIDEO (Add Video to repo)
 - Final Deploy URL Link (Add Url to repo)